Automate Office 365 Group Creation Within Your Business

 - Put your governance in place

-- Keep your external user policy in mind
+- What is your external user policy?

 - Figure out your Information Architecture and site templates